aroberge/reeborg/docs/begin_py_fr/challenges1.rst

 Writing programs that can solve the previous challenges can be quite tedious as you have to write every single instruction that Reeborg must follow.
 However, they are good exercises to make you think like a robot.
-As you learn more about programming using Javascript, you will find ways to write much shorter programs to solve these challenges.
+As you learn more about programming using Python, you will find ways to write much shorter programs to solve these challenges.